RebeccaHull/causal_inference/writing/report.md

 ## Milestone 1: Project Idea

-I love anything airline related, so my idea is to analyze some airline data to see if one thing causes another.
-Specifically, I want to see if having an airline’s loyalty card increases the revenue that customer makes for the airline (called CLV or Customer Lifetime Value).
+I’m really passionate about anything related to airlines, so for this project, I want to take a causal approach to analyzing airline data.
+Specifically, I’m interested in whether loyalty card programs actually increase an airline’s revenue, measured by Customer Lifetime Value (CLV).

 ## Milestone 2: Data Story